Casehero

 To understand the strategies of Tesla in 2015, an analysis of the automotive industry is undertaken.

-Traditionally, the automotive industry has been characterized by vehicles based on internal combustion engines fuelled by oil-derivatives.
+Traditionally, the automotive industry has been characterized by vehicles based on internal combustion engines fuelled by oil derivatives.
 This paradigm led the automotive industry to employ more than 3 million people in the United States, together with 7 million people worldwide used by suppliers.

 This industry, ever since Ford’s first innovations, has been one of the main contributors to capitalist expansion and growth and had never been challenged until the beginning of the 21st century.

-The (r)evolution of this industry as of today has undeniably started traces to two main elements: Internet revolution and sustainability as part of Corporate values.
+The (r)evolution of this industry as of today has undeniably started traces to two main elements: the Internet revolution and sustainability as part of Corporate values.

 The first element refers to a new generation of customers, Millennials, and new technologies.
-Indeed, car manufacturers need to reinvent their products to meet the needs of a new class of customers, with radically different ways of thinking and consuming behaviors.
+Indeed, car manufacturers need to reinvent their products to meet the needs of a new class of customers with radically different ways of thinking and consuming behaviors.

 The second element refers to the upright positioning of well-established firms that, as of the 2010s, must take into consideration the environmental impact they have.
 After what has been the most significant scandal of this industry, Volkswagen’s diesel gate, global attention has shifted to consumption and pollution KPIs, making the new hybrid and electric alternatives much more appealing.

-• The legal perspective presents the typical labor-intense industry characteristics, mainly focused on employer rights.
+- The legal perspective presents the typical labor-intense industry characteristics, mainly focused on employer rights.
 Furthermore, safety regulations imply huge costs for testing and standards compliance.

 Considering the life cycle of the industry, this traditional fossil-fuel-based industry faced inevitable aging after a maturity stage reached probably at the end of the 20th century, after the entry of foreign competitors during the ’80s, without being able to enter the decline phase.
-This peculiar characteristic traces to the virtual impossibility of exit opportunities.
-This is due to the problematic conversion of highly engineered plant, meant to produce cars, to other products, and, as mentioned before, social employment interests.

-Indeed, employing more than 3 million people in the US, stakeholders’ interests in keeping those job places span from those of the federal to the country governments’ level.
+Indeed, employing more than 3 million people in the US, stakeholders’ interests in keeping those job places span from those of the federal to the country government level.
 This may also explain why some carmaker firms, slowed by overwhelming external interests, have not been able to yield high returns.

 These general considerations are…